hakeem-amsagguine/linux/Documentation/arch/powerpc/vas-api.rst

 The nx-gzip device should be opened for read and write.
 No special privileges are needed to open the device.
 Each window corresponds to one file descriptor.
-So if the userspace process needs multiple windows, several open calls have to be issued.
+So if the userspace process needs multiple linux, several open calls have to be issued.

 See open(2) system call man pages for other details such as return values,